-I'm Morgan, east coast wedding photographer (and pug lover).
-That's me and Oliver at one of our favorite spots, Duxbury beach.
-I capture candid moments and real emotions of couples who are laid back like me and Ollie.
+I'm Morgan, east coast wedding photographer.
+That's me at one of my favorite spots, Duxbury beach.
+I capture candid moments and real emotions of couples who are laid back like me.
 Keep scrolling to check out my recent work!

 2018 was awesome!
 This is my third year doing a year-end slideshow and each year I say the same thing.
 But the truth is that each year since I’ve started this business has been better than the last.
 Another year full of amazing couples who entrusted me to capture their big day and allow me to do what I love most for a living.
 Building this business has been harder than I ever imagined when I photographed my first wedding in 2015, but also more rewarding than I ever thought possible.

 This year in my work just as every year my primary focus is capturing genuine moments, whether they be a reaction to a hilarious toast, a spur of the moment dance-off, an emotional father seeing his daughter for the first time, or a flower girl who couldn’t sit still at dinner.
 I’m always working on improving my ability to anticipate these moments before they even happen.
 This year as I continue to see and understand light I started embracing shadows and dark in my photos.
 In my first few years as a photographer I decided that the style that felt natural to me was very bright and light photos.
 It still is for the most part but I’ve started realizing the importance of capturing the mood of a scene, and if that room wasn’t bright and light I’m not going to try to make it look like that in my photo.